Pay your respects at veteran memorials, cemeteries and military museums in Arkansas

 Grant County Veterans Memorial Park, Sheridan

-The memorial site honors the nine airmen whose Boeing B-17F Flying Fortress crashed in Sheridan in 1943 and is located at the crash site of the World War II bomber.
+The site honors the nine airmen whose Boeing B-17F Flying Fortress crashed in Sheridan in 1943 and is located at the crash site of the World War II bomber.
 The airmen were en route from Kansas to Florida and on to Europe.
 There is also a Memorial Wall on site.

 Walls of War Memorial Monument, Monticello